From 0 to 10K Webhooks: Scaling Your First Implementation

 Solutions:

-- Add jitter to retry timing
+- Add jitter to retry timing (randomize within a window)

 - Per-endpoint rate limiting